 To assist judges and counsel, "Practice Notes" are provided throughout these Instructions.
 The Practice Notes are not meant to be statements of law or included in the instructions but are there to provide guidance and insight based on the practical experience of judges and counsel.

-The Subcommittee completed these revisions between 2021 and 2023.
-The AIPLA Board of Directors approved these Instructions for publication in 2023.
+The Subcommittee substantially completed these revisions in the second quarter of 2019.between 2021 and 2023.
+The AIPLA Board of Directors approved these Instructions for publication in 20192023.